Bonded Carrier Vs. Non-Bonded Carrier

 "Legal custody" means you are the owner, lessee, charterer, or mortgagor.
 "Specified goods" means commercial goods or any other goods transported into Canada for a fee.

 To obtain a non-bonded carrier code, apply with proof of ownership.
-The BSF329-7: Application form is to Transact Highway Operations with the CBSA.
+The BSF329-7: The application form is to Transact Highway Operations with the CBSA.

 It's important to note that an officer of the company with legal signing authority must sign the application.
 Submit the scanned copy to CBSA at carrier-cargo@cbsa.gc.ca.
-The processing time for this application is approximately one month and there is no fee associated with it when dealing directly with CBSA.
+The application takes about a month to process, and there is no fee if you deal with CBSA directly.

 Need Help Applying For A Carrier Code?
 Contact Us For Help Here